Hailiax/HLX/HeLX/parsers/js/README.md

 HeLXc and HeLXtoJSc must be in the same location.

 ## Note
 The outputted javascript is very unoptimized.
 I recommend using google closure compiler to clean it up.
-The output from this version of HeLXc is very human-unreadable anyways.
+The output from this version of HeLXc isn't very human-unreadable anyways.